Idleness76/graft/doc/langgraph_port_plan.md

-# Graft × LangGraph Port (Rig-powered) — Aligned With Our Barrier Model
+# Weavegraph × LangGraph Port (Rig-powered) — Aligned With Our Barrier Model

 Status: Updated plan (v2).
-This version explicitly centers Graft’s Node → Partial → Barrier → Reducers execution model and maps LangGraph concepts onto it.
+This version explicitly centers Weavegraph’s Node → Partial → Barrier → Reducers execution model and maps LangGraph concepts onto it.
 No Task/NextAction API; no FanOut construct (we already run the frontier in parallel).
 The plan focuses on durable execution, interrupts, conditional routing, LLM/tool nodes via Rig, streaming, and RAG — implemented the LangGraph way while preserving our deterministic barrier semantics.

 ## 0) Executive Summary

-Graft today:
+Weavegraph today:
 - Nodes read an immutable `StateSnapshot` and return a sparse `NodePartial`.
 - A scheduler runs the current frontier concurrently; a barrier merges all partials via a reducer registry; versions bump only when content changes; the next frontier is built from edges of nodes that ran.